AFLplusplus/AFLplusplus/docs/env_variables.md

 * `AFL_FRIDA_STATS_FILE` - Write statistics information about the code being instrumented to the given file name.
 The statistics are written only for the child process when new block is instrumented (when the `AFL_FRIDA_STATS_INTERVAL` has expired).
-Note that simply because a new path is found does not mean a new block needs to be compiled.
-It could simply be that the existing blocks instrumented have been executed in a different order.
+Note that just because a new path is found does not mean a new block needs to be compiled.
+It could be that the existing blocks instrumented have been executed in a different order.
 * `AFL_FRIDA_STATS_INTERVAL` - The maximum frequency to output statistics
 information.
 Stats will be written whenever they are updated if the given